kovdryavlad/Matrix/README.md

 # Matrix
-Class To work with matrix in .Net
+Class To work with matrices in .Net

 Installing: